jshmnrd/jshmnrd.ca/content/explore/film/review-hokum-2026.md

 </details>

 ## Initial Thoughts
-<p class="callout">My thoughts on the film at my first viewing - written immediately after watching.
-[Posted on my Letterboxd](https://letterboxd.com/jshmnrd/film/hokum/).</p>
+<p class="callout">My thoughts on the film at my first viewing - written immediately after watching. <a href="https://letterboxd.com/jshmnrd/film/hokum/" target="_blank">Posted on my Letterboxd</a>.</p>

 I thought the scares in this film were simple but well executed and effective.
 Not just cheap jumpscares like a lot of horror movies lately.